Table of Contents

 Car Power Output

 Car Power Output indicates the car outlet’s maximum volts, amps, and wattage output.
-Typically, you would use this to power RV appliances and other portable devices designed to operate using the DC power outlet of a motor vehicle (often referred to as the “cigarette lighter” plug.
+Typically, you would use this to power motorhome appliances and other portable devices designed to operate using the DC power outlet of a motor vehicle (often referred to as the “cigarette lighter” plug.

 DC5521 Output refers to the output capacity of the DC5521 port on the unit.
 DC5521 plugs are also known as barrel plugs.
-This outlet charges or operates smaller electronics that run on DC electricity, including many devices designed for use in cars, RVs, or other vehicles.
+This outlet charges or operates smaller electronics that run on DC electricity, including many devices designed for use in cars, motorhomes, or other vehicles.
 Some mobile WiFi routers also accept DC5521 – DC5525 DC input.
 If using a DC5521 cable is an option for your device, you can avoid energy loss from DC to AC inversion.

 Anderson Port indicates the voltage and amps delivered by the Anderson port on the DELTA Pro.
-An Anderson port is a high-voltage DC outlet commonly used to power the circuitry of RVs and camping trailers.
+An Anderson port is a high-voltage DC outlet commonly used to power the circuitry of motorhomes and camping trailers.

 AC Charging Input